Jeremy-xuan/SocraticNovel/README_EN.md

 No formula walls.
 No `*smiles gently*`.
 No announcing "today we're learning about electric fields."

-In Universe A, you spent three minutes reading a derivation and forgot it.
+In Universe A, you spent three minutes reading a derivation and had your entire day's mood ruined.
 In Universe B, you spent three minutes answering questions and remembered — not just the concept of a field, but what the domed classroom looked like that afternoon when the light went dark.

 ---